Wainwright pitches two-hit shutout, Cards top Pirates 4-0

 AT HOME IN PITTSBURGH

-St. Louis has won nine games in a row in Pittsburgh and manager Mike Shildt has a 19-3 career record at PNC Park.
+St. Louis has won nine games in a row in Pittsburgh and Shildt has a 19-3 career record at PNC Park.
 The .864 winning percentage in the highest in MLB history for a manager with at least 20 decisions in a ballpark.

 LONG TIME AGO